-(iii) Subject to special arrangements in the initial period suggested in (xiii) below, the Commod Control would be prepared at all times to buy commod, holding and storing it either in the consuming or (subject to the safeguards in (vi) below) in the producing centres, as may be most convenient and advisable, at a price (say) 10 per cent. below the fixed basic price; and it would sell commod at all times at a price (say) 10 per cent. above the fixed basic price.
-It might be that this price range could be safely narrowed after experience of the working of the plan.
-It should not be the same for every commodity, and exceptional purchases or sales might sometimes be required by overriding conditions.
-A study of the percentage deviations of crop yields from trend level in pre-war years suggests that, even in the case of annual crops, a price range of 20 per cent. will normally be sufficient to allow a fair measure of stabilisation of producers' incomes for the world as a whole.
-It will not always effect this purpose within each separate country.
+- (iii) Subject to special arrangements in the initial period suggested in (xiii) below, the Commod Control would be prepared at all times to buy commod, holding and storing it either in the consuming or (subject to the safeguards in (vi) below) in the producing centres as may be most convenient and advisable, at a price (say) 10 per cent below the fixed basic price; and it would sell commod at all times at a price (say) 10 per cent above the fixed basic price.
+It might be that this price range could be safely narrowed after experience of the working of the plan. should not be the same for every commodity, and exceptional purchases or sales might sometimes be required by over-riding conditions.
+A study of the percentage deviations of crop yields from trend level in pre-war years, suggests that, even in the case of annual crops, a price range of 20 per cent will normally be sufficient to allow a fair measure of stabilisation of producers' incomes for the world as a whole.
+It will not be sufficient to effect this purpose within each separate country.
 But to do so lies essentially outside the scope of an international scheme, since it cannot be brought about consistently with a uniform international price.
-There is, however, nothing to prevent individual Governments from operating within the international scheme, if they wish to do so, with a view to a further stabilisation of the incomes of their own producers.

-(iv) Within these reasonably wide limits, free and competitive international markets would handle the trade, as they would in the absence of control; and there would be no objection to State trading by any country which preferred that method.
-The safeguards against excessive price fluctuations provided by the Control should allow merchants or State trading corporations to hold stocks and to operate with confidence within the determined range, and thus relieve the Control of a multiplicity of detailed operations in day-to-day business.
-The operations of traders within this range might effect, in practice, a further narrowing of normal short-term fluctuations except where an abnormal surplus or deficiency of current supply was clearly in prospect.
+There is, however, nothing to prevent individual Governments from operating within the international scheme, if they wish to do so, with a view to a further stabilisation of the incomes of their own producers. - (iv) Within these reasonably wide limits free and competitive international markets would handle the trade as they would in the absence of control; though state trading would remain open to any country which preferred that method.
+The safeguards against excessive price fluctuations provided by the Control should allow merchants to hold stocks and to operate with confidence within the determined range and thus relieve the Control of a multiplicity of detailed operations in day to day business.
+The operations of merchants within this range might effect, in practice, a still narrower range of normal short-term fluctuations except where an abnormal surplus or deficiency of current supply was clearly in prospect.
 But the Control would have to be prepared, at times, to carry a large part of normal, as well as abnormal, stocks.
-A consuming centre might be allowed to attract stocks by offering to bear part of the cost of storage, provided it was not allowed, except by agreement, to bring within its jurisdiction an amount of total stocks out of proportion to its importance as a consumer.
+A consuming centre might be allowed to attract stocks by offering to bear part of the cost of storage, provided it was not allowed, except by general agreement of all consumers, to bring within its jurisdiction an amount of total stocks out of proportion to its importance as a consumer.
 Generally speaking, the location of stocks should be as widely distributed amongst consuming and producing centres as climatic conditions for safe storage permit.
-But, in the case of "key" commodities, the Commodity Controls might be required to take the instructions of the Supernational Policing Authority for the Preservation of World Peace (if such a body is set up) as to the places of storage and the quantities to be held in each.